 Located about 1km to the east of the CBD and nestled between the Yarra River and the MCG, AAMI Park features a cutting-edge Bioframe design with a geodesic dome roof which substantially covers the seating area.
 The beauty of the design is that spectators will enjoy unobstructed views, free from pillars, walls or other support structures.
 This design required 50 per cent less steel than a typical stadium roof of the same size.

 Built on Edwin Flack field, AAMI Park rivals the world’s best in becoming a world-class event and sports administration complex.
 It also features a sports campus, including an elite training centre and office accommodation that rivals the world’s best.

 Victoria's burgeoning rugby and soccer codes have long awaited a dedicated stadium to accommodate elite level crowds in way that provides the intimate viewing experience afforded by purpose built venues.
 AAMI Park provides the missing link in Melbourne’s sporting infrastructure for a medium sized rectangular pitch stadium.

 Playing tenants include A-League's Melbourne Victory and Melbourne City, National Rugby League's Melbourne Storm and Melbourne's Super Rugby team the Melbourne Rebels.
-Melbourne Football Club also use AAMI Park as an administration base whilst Olympic Park Sports Medicine Centre, Imaging@Olympic Park, Tennis Victoria and the Victorian Olympic Council have taken up residence.
+Melbourne Football Club also use AAMI Park as an administration base whilst Olympic Park Sports Medicine Centre, Imaging@Olympic Park, and Tennis Victoria have taken up residence.

 Budget: $267.5 million